pdp10/AstroJournal/README.md

 You can download the latest version of this software application [here](https://github.com/pdp10/AstroJournal/archive/master.zip).
 After downloading and uncompressing the file, you can run AstroJournal by typing:

 ```
-# Then, if you are using GNU/Linux or MAC OS X, you can run AstroJournal on GNU/Linux typing (or clicking the icon):
+# On GNU/Linux or MAC OS X, run AstroJournal typing (or clicking the icon):
 ./create_journal.sh
 ```
 or
 ```
-# or if you are using Windows, click on:
+# On Windows, click on the icon:
 create_journal.bat
 ```

-This will start a very basic window with 1 button to generate the journals.
+This will start a very basic window to generate the journals.

-## How to create an observation record:
+### Create an observation record
 As currently implemented, the format of the observation tables is specific.
-A sample of an observation table is provides below.

 The titles (Date, Time, Location, Altitude, Temperature, Seeing, Transparency, Telescopes, Eyepieces, Filters, Target, Cons, Type, Power, and Notes) cannot be changed as these are used by AstroJournal to retrieve the data.
-All fields are separated by a tab character (\t) explicitly shown in this example with a text when this must be included.
+All fields are separated by a tab character (TAB) explicitly shown in this example with a text when this must be included.

 You can find samples of these files in the folder [raw_reports](https://github.com/pdp10/AstroJournal/tree/master/raw_reports/?at=master), which is AstroJournal input folder.

 These files can be edited with any spreadsheet (e.g. Google SpreadSheet, MS Excel, LibreOffice SpreadSheet) or a common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit).

 To customise the document header and footer, please look at the folder latex_header_footer to find the LaTeX files for the header and footer.
 Also these files can be edited with any common text